kohei-us/mdds/CONTRIBUTING.md

 Make sure you have the boost headers installed on your system, as mdds has hard dependency on boost.

+## Using CMake

+You could in theory use CMake to run tests and perform installtion, but it is not well tested on non-Windows platforms.

 # Build documentation